hkkkpang/Joint-PL-network/README.md

 This repository contains the implementation of the project: Joint-PL - Joint point and line detection and description.
 This project is conducted as ETH Zürich Master Semester Project under the supervision of
 [Rémi Pautrat](https://github.com/rpautrat).

-Joint-PL is the first deep network for joint line and point detection and description.
-In this work, we innovatively construct point and line descriptor based on the shared dense description map.
-The proposed model achieves a reasonable performance margin compared to the state-of-the-art with less inference time.
+Joint-PL is the <b>first</b> deep network for joint line and point detection and description.
+In this work, we innovatively construct point and line descriptor based on the <b>shared dense description map</b>.
+The proposed model achieves a <b>reasonable performance margin</b> compared to the state-of-the-art with <b>less inference time</b>.

 ## Demos